samuelarogbonlo/IFT-BizIntelligence-Ops/README.md

 Username: admin
 Password: Password!
 ```
-* Import grafana dashboards from the dashboard json files in the `grafana/dashboards` folder.
-For ease of access and central control of all Grafana files, the dashoards were moved.
+* Import grafana dashboards from the dashboard JSON files in the `grafana/dashboards` folder.
+For ease of access and central control of all Grafana files, the dashboards were moved.
 * Shutdown the containers with `make down`

 ## Author